By Tim Lambert

 Cathedral Lanes Shopping Centre opened in Coventry in 1990 and West Orchards Shopping Centre opened in 1991.
 Coventry University Technocentre opened in 1998.

-At the beginning of the 21st century a new project to refurbish Coventry city center called the Phoenix Initiative began.
-It included two new ‘squares’.
-Priory Place with bars and restaurants and apartments and Millennium Place.
-The latter includes the Whittle Arch, which commemorates Sir Frank Whittle the inventor.
-It also includes the Peoples Bench and the Time Zone Clock.
+At the beginning of the 21st century a new project to refurbish Coventry city centre called the Phoenix Initiative began.
+It included the Whittle Arch, which commemorates Sir Frank Whittle the inventor.